Why This Program Matters

 -

-Understand the emotional, cognitive, and professional impacts of client suicide
+Understand the emotional, cognitive, and professional impact of client suicide on clinicians

 -